frederic-perez/AmE-dictionary/data/idioms.md

 __nice and (something)__ Very something.
 Used to emphasize how nice something is because of the particular quality named after “and.” _I love your new house!
 It’s nice and bright inside!_
 __nice and easy__ _informal_ In a way that is slow, careful, gentle, or easy. _The pilot brought the plane down nice and easy._ _She hit the ball nice and easy._
 __nice guy__ A teenaged or adult male who is dependably friendly and compassionate, to the point of being seen as too boring, unchallenging, or uninspiring to be romantically involved with. _I’m tired of just being the nice guy that no girl wants to date.
 I want to be seen as edgy, dangerous even—someone no girl can resist!_
+__nice one__ _informal_ An expression of praise for having done something well.
+(It can also be used sarcastically to mean the opposite.) _Nice one, Frank, now we’re going to have to rebuild this entire model from scratch._
 __night and day__
 __nincompoop__ _n_ A silly, foolish, or stupid person.
 __nine to fivers__
 __nip (something) in the bud__ :three: [:scroll: Alludes to destroying a flower bud before it blooms.]
 To stop, cease, or prevent something at the beginning or early phase, before it becomes too difficult or unmanageable. _I’ve noticed that Tommy’s getting in the bad habit of chewing with is mouth open.
 Let’s nip that in the bud._
+__nip in the bud__
 __nitpicking__ An act or instance of pointing out or complaining about every flaw that one comes across (in or about something), no matter how small, petty, or insignificant.
 Sometimes hyphenated. _You might disregard my points as just nitpicking, but you’ll appreciate it when you get an A+ on this paper._
 __no big deal__ :two::hammer: _No big deal, but it looked sloppy._
 __no cover__ No additional cost for entry or entertainment (called a cover charge), as at a bar, club, or restaurant. _When we were in college and money was tight, we only went out to bars and clubs that had no cover._